First Presbyterian Church in Jamaica: History

-The church was first organized in 1662.
+The church was first organized in 1662 by Reverend Richard Denton III.
 Most of its founders came from Halifax, West Yorkshire, England.
 Though there are older churches on Long Island, this congregation has never stopped service.
 In 1699, a stone church was built on what is now Jamaica Avenue, paid for by tax dollars.
 In 1702, the congregations of Grace Episcopal and First Reformed split off.
 A new church was constructed in 1813 near what is now 163rd Street.
 It was moved, along with a manse built in 1824, in 1920 to the present location at 89-60 164th Street.
 Two years later, a bronze tablet was erected to mark the 260th anniversary.
 In 1925, a church house, now known as the Magill Memorial Building, was erected to accommodate the growing church's need for office and classroom space.
-In 1959, Donald Trump was confirmed here and attended services in his formative years within a then all-white congregation.
+In 1959, Donald Trump was confirmed here and attended services in his formative years.
 In April 2008, the church celebrated its 345th anniversary.
 Later that year, the church turned down landmark recognition by the New York City Landmarks Preservation Commission.